dart-lang/site-www/src/tools/pub/cmd/index.md

 or any modification of the pubspec.

 [`pub cache`](/tools/pub/cmd/pub-cache)
-: Manages pub's package cache.
+: Manages pub's local package cache.
 Use this command to add packages to your cache, or perform a clean reinstall of all packages in your cache.